 Your gallbladder is a small, pear-shaped organ on the right side of your abdomen, just beneath your liver.
 The gallbladder holds a digestive fluid called bile that’s released into your small intestine.
 Gallstones are hardened deposits of digestive fluid that can form in your gallbladder, and the size may vary from as small as a grain of sand to as large as a golf ball.

-Gallstones are more likely to occur in women and in men and women over 60 years.
+Gallstones are more likely to occur in women than in men and women over 60 years.
 A family history of gallstones also increases your risk.
 Gallstones arise when there’s an imbalance in the chemical composition of bile inside the gallbladder.
 This can happen when cholesterol levels in bile become too high, causing cholesterol stones to form.
-Gallstones can also develop when the bilirubin level in bile becomes too high, causing pigment stones to form.
+Gallstones can also develop when the bilirubin level in the bile becomes too high, causing pigment stones to form.

 Signs and Symptoms

-- Belt like pain around the belly
+- Belt-like pain around the belly

 - Sudden pain in the upper right portion of the abdomen, which may intensify